Financial Aid FAQ

 - + 13) How much are tuition and fees?

-Tuition and fees are accessed from the Office of the Bursar.
+Tuition and fees are accessed from the Office of Student Account Services.

 - + 14) Does NKU have a payment plan?

 Yes, the institution does have a payment plan.
-The tuition installment plan is also administered through the Office of the Bursar.
-Please review at payment plan on the Bursar site.
+The tuition installment plan is also administered through the Office of Student Account Services.
+Please review at payment plan on the Student Account Services site.